benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 {{< figure src="sqldatabase.png" title="Azure SQL Database Diagram" lightbox="true" >}}

-Yours might differ, but this is what is being built and hopefully you can pull most of the pieces of this.
+Yours might differ but this is what is being built and hopefully you can pull most of the pieces of this.

 ## Assumptions